FPMiner/FPMiner/README.md

 # Examples

-### We generate some examples and display the results derived from our model below.
+### We generate some examples and display the results derived from our model in the table below.
-### The four cloumns indicate generated stories text, actual function points, predicated function points and the corresponding confidence socres respectively.
+### The four columns indicate generated stories text, actual function points, predicated function points, and the corresponding confidence score respectively.

 <table>
   <tr>